Years published: 1999, 2001, 2004, 2019, 2023

-NORD gratefully acknowledges Cecelia Barry and Meredith McClain, NORD Editorial Interns from the University of Notre Dame, and Nicole Spardy Burr, PhD, Scientific Program Officer, Adenoid Cystic Carcinoma Research Foundation, for assistance in the preparation of this report.
+NORD gratefully acknowledges Cecelia Barry and Meredith McClain, NORD Editorial Interns from the University of Notre Dame, and Nicole Spardy Burr, PhD, Director of Research, Adenoid Cystic Carcinoma Research Foundation, for assistance in the preparation of this report.

 Adenoid cystic carcinoma (ACC) is a relatively rare form of cancer that most commonly develops in the salivary glands or other regions of the head and neck.
-ACC can occur in other parts of the body, such as the breast, skin, cervix in females, prostate gland in males, and various other areas.
+ACC can occur in other parts of the body, such as the breast, skin, cervix in females, prostate gland in males and various other areas.
 ACC tumors are characterized by a distinctive histological pattern of abnormal “nests” or cords of certain cells (epithelial cells) that surround and/or infiltrate ducts or glandular structures within the affected organ.
 These structures are typically filled with a mucous-like material or contain abnormal fibrous membranes.
 Such characteristics are apparent during microscopic evaluation of tumor cells from a biopsy sample.
 ACC is considered a low-grade malignancy that has a history of slow growth.
-Rarely, ACC can be aggressively invasive and infiltrate nearby lymph nodes as well as the “sheaths” or coatings surrounding nerve fibers (perineural spaces).
-This form of cancer may have a tendency to recur later at the site where it first developed (local recurrence) and in approximately 50% of patients, ACC spreads to distant bodily sites, particularly the lungs (metastatic disease), potentially resulting in life-threatening complications.
+ACC can be aggressively invasive and infiltrate nearby lymph nodes as well as the “sheaths” or coatings surrounding nerve fibers (perineural spaces).
+This form of cancer can recur later at the site where it first developed (local recurrence) or spread to distant body sites (metastatic disease), particularly the lungs, in approximately 50% of patients.
 ACC typically occurs during adulthood, around the ages of 40 to 60, but has also been diagnosed in children and adolescents.

-There are three histological tumor growth patterns common to ACC: cribriform, tubular, and solid.
+There are three histological tumor growth patterns common to ACC: cribriform, tubular and solid.
 The cribriform growth pattern is most common and appears as a “Swiss cheese” pattern in histological stains.
 The cribriform and tubular growth patterns are less aggressive.
-Tumors exhibiting a solid pattern are more likely to spread and have a worse prognosis.
+Tumors exhibiting a solid pattern are more likely to spread, have been associated with activating pathogenic variants (mutations) in the NOTCH1 gene and have a worse prognosis.

 ACC may also arise within certain organs of the lower or upper respiratory tract, breast, esophagus, cervix (females), and prostate gland (males).
 Descriptions of these forms of ACC are provided in the following paragraphs.